konimarti/flow/README.md

 ## More examples

-Check out the examples [here](http://github.com/konimarti/observer/tree/master/example).
+Check out the examples [here](http://github.com/konimarti/pipeline/tree/master/example).

 ## Credits

 This software package has been developed for and is in production at [Kalkfabrik Netstal](http://www.kfn.ch/en).
-The design of this observer implementation was inspired by [go-observer](http://github.com/imkira/go-observer).
+The design of the observer implementation was inspired by [go-observer](http://github.com/imkira/go-observer).

 ## Disclaimer